Drewxavier/Drewxavier/README.md

 ## 🚀 About Me
 Persistent and methodical student based in **Nairobi, Kenya** 🌍.
-I thrive on structured, step‑by‑step explanations and love digging into both the *“why”* and the *“how”* of technical problems..as observed.
+I thrive on structured, step‑by‑step explanations and love digging into both the *“why”* and the *“how”* of technical problems.
 My projects reflect a **user‑centric design philosophy** — from refining PHP CLI inventory logic to exploring AI agent design and cryptography.

 ✨ Motto: *“Turning code into stories, and stories into code.”*